rapmd73/JackrabbitRelay/README.md

 **IMPORTANT** This only updates the files in the GitHub directory. **IT DOES NOT OVERWRITE ANY FILES IN THE WORKING DIRECTORIES**

-To update code that was install via the `./install` script, there is also an update script that will do this for you.
+To update code that was installed via the `./install` script, there is also an update script that will do this for you.
 It also updates the Extras and Equilibrium directories as applicable:

 ```bash
 cd /home/GitHub/JackrabbitRelay